KasunUdayanga/Stadium_Booking/README.md

 - **User and Booking Management:** Admins can oversee user accounts, manage bookings, and address issues.
 - **Stadium Maintenance:** Add, edit, or remove stadiums from the platform.

-## Getting Started

-To run the Stadium Booking Web Page locally, follow these steps:

-1. **Clone the Repository:**